gt-marine-robotics-group/Virtuoso/virtuoso_localization/README.md

 The waypoints will be stored in a YAML file in the computer's `~/mrg/waypoints_raw` directory in the format `points_{num}.yaml`.
 The saver will not override previously saved waypoints, but will instead create a new YAML file with a greater `num` than the other files.
 The file will have two fields which look like ROS2 parameters, `ll_points` and `orientations`, where both are arrays of the same length.
 For every waypoint saved, there will be an element in `ll_points` containing the GPS latitude, longitude, and elevation.
 Additionally, for every waypoint saved, there will be an element in `orientations` containing the x, y, z, and w orientation values.

+Please also see the [additional section](#a-note-on-the-waypoint-savers) on the waypoint players.

 ### multi_tasks_waypoint_saver_node.py
 When run, this node allows the user to save a series of GPS waypoints (with IMU orientation) for separate tasks and store the waypoints in a YAML file.
 To save a waypoint for a task, press `>>`.
 To remove a waypoint for a task, press `<<`.
 To change task number, use `++` to increment task number and `--` to decrement task number.
 When all waypoints needed are saved, press `@!`.

 The waypoints will be stored in a YAML file in the computer's `~/mrg/semis_waypoints` directory in the format `points_{num}.yaml`, similar to the basic waypoint saver.
 For every task, there will be an `ll_points_{task_num}` field and an `orientations_{task_num}` field.
 Each field will store the waypoint data in the same way the basic waypoint player does.

+Please also see the [additional section](#a-note-on-the-waypoint-savers) on the waypoint players.

 ## External Subscribed Topics